 - Rooms that no longer fit the family’s routine

-Once these issues are clear, the renovation can focus on improvements that actually make the home work better.
+Once these issues are clear, your functional renovation ideas can focus on improvements that actually make the home work better.

-The kitchen is one of the most important spaces to renovate for function.
-A kitchen may look outdated, but the bigger issue is often how it works.
+The kitchen is one of the most important spaces when it comes to functional renovation ideas.
+A kitchen may look outdated, but the bigger issue is often how it works day to day.

 - Adding or improving an island